Kajal Pisal: 2007–2014

-Pisal began her acting television career in 2007 when Ekta Kapoor gave her a minor part in Kuchh Is Tara, and next played episodic roles in Savdhaan India, CID and Adaalat.
+Pisal began her television acting career in 2007 when Ekta Kapoor gave her a minor part in Kuchh Is Tara, and next played episodic roles in Savdhaan India, CID and Adaalat.
 In 2011, she bagged the role of Ishika in Kapoor's successful daily soap Bade Achhe Lagte Hain.
 It was her first big breakthrough, followed by portraying Riya Malik in Ek Hazaaron Mein Meri Behna Hai opposite Karan Suchak.
 She also appeared as Maya in Ek Mutthi Aasmaan.

 2015–present

-In 2015, Pisal got further recognition by portraying the negative role of Mansi Raheja in Rashmi Sharma's longest-running television series Saath Nibhaana Saathiya.
+In 2015, Pisal got further recognition by portraying the negative role of Manasi Raheja in Rashmi Sharma's longest-running television series Saath Nibhaana Saathiya.
 She next replaced Kishwer Merchant Rai as Neeta Malhotra in Sharma's medical romantic drama Savitri Devi College & Hospital in 2017.
 In 2018, she had a brief role in Udaan as Kanchan Bedi.

 In 2020, Pisal bagged a cameo as Adhira Mathur in Kapoor's supernatural thriller Naagin 5 and starred as Ketki Aneja in Durga – Mata Ki Chhaya.
 In November 2021, she was cast as Asha Oberoi in Sharma's romantic drama series Sirf Tum.